 Q: How will your tutoring program prepare my child for the future?

-A: Our program prepares students for college by recommending appropriate courses, offering support in the curriculum, and providing help with study and test-taking skills.
-Our goal is always to help your child reach his/her potential and be as best prepared for college as possible.
+A: Our program prepares students for college by teaching self-advocacy skills, offering support in the curriculum, and providing help with study and test-taking skills.
+Our goal is always to help your child reach his/her highest potential and be as best prepared for college as possible.